asdf-format/asdf/docs/asdf/arrays.rst

 most important thing ASDF can save is arrays.
 It's as simple as putting a :mod:`numpy` array somewhere in the tree.
 Here, we save an 8x8 array of random floating-point numbers (using `numpy.random.rand`).
-Note that the resulting YAML data contains information about the structure (size and data type) of the array, but the actual array content is in a binary block.
+Note that the resulting YAML output contains information about the structure (size and data type) of the array, but the actual array content is in a binary block.

 .. runcode::